About AstroBlast

 Where to Stay and Where to Eat

 We have several electrical outlets available on pedestals in the observing field for operating telescopes and other low-wattage devices.
 We have electrical outlets in the observatory and in the Activity Building, which will allow you to recharge some electronic devices.
 There is also a WiFi connection at the site.
 As for meals, we will have a gas grill and a microwave available for visitors to share, and we're planning a Saturday night pizza party.
-There will be simple meals available for purchase on Friday evening and Saturday for lunch.
-Or you may wish to patronize one of the restaurants in the nearby town of Knox, or one of the eateries near the Cranberry Mall.
+You may wish to patronize one of the restaurants in the nearby town of Knox, or one of the eateries near the Cranberry Mall.
 There are a number of restaurants in Seneca, directly to the north of the mall.

 For groceries, please note that Hirsch's Meats, which is at the intersection of Route 322, Route 338, and Camp Coffman Road, functions as a local convenience store, as well as a meat market.
 Its hours are 9 a.m. to 6 p.m.
 Monday through Friday and 9 a.m. to 3 p.m. on Saturday (closed Sunday).
-Also, Schreffler's Snack Shack, at 1552 Route 322, offers a variety of options for meals and ice cream.
-It's open Tuesday through Sunday from 11 a.m. to 9 p.m.
+There is also a supermarket and several restaurants in the town of Knox.

 In case you prefer to stay in a hotel during AstroBlast, there's one not far from the Cranberry Mall.
 This is the Holiday Inn Express Hotel and Suites, in Seneca.
 Slightly further away is the Days Inn Oil City Conference Center.
 Clarion has a number of hotels available as well.
 If you'd like to check out possibilities for other accommodations, you can find them on the website of the Oil Region Alliance.